Germany: 2021 asylum applications highest since 2017 | DW | 12.01.2022

 About 17.5% of those applications were submitted for children born in Germany under the age of one.

-The biggest national group of people applying for asylum came from Syria — more than 70,000 people — as has been the case for several years as the civil war there rumbles on.
+The biggest national group of people applying for asylum came from Syria — more than 70,000 people — as has been the case for several years, as the civil war there continues to rumble on.

-The number of people from Afghanistan who applied for asylum has risen in the wake of the Taliban takeover there, with more than 31,000 Afghans applying in 2021.
+The number of people from Afghanistan who applied for asylum has risen in the wake of the Taliban takeover, with more than 31,000 Afghans applying in 2021.

 Former local staff serving the Bundeswehr and other German institutions in Afghanistan, as well as their families, did not have to apply as they had received advance acceptance.
 This was also true of human rights activists and others who were promised admission by German authorities based on activities that could see them persecuted by the Taliban.